Wastewater system maintenance and start-up

 Maintenance and Start-up of Ship Wastewater Treatment Plant Requires Bacteria

-The wastewater treatment plant on all ships is either shut down for seasonal maintenance or started up for the first time.
+Ships' wastewater treatment plants are shut down for seasonal maintenance.
+Sometimes they are also started up for the first time.
 Due to seasonal variations, the number of passengers can be quite low, resulting in weak biomass in the biological treatment plant, which cannot meet the required treatment standards.

-A drawback of every biological treatment plant is that it cannot be technically "slowed down".
-Biological treatment either occurs or does not occur.
+The disadvantage of a biological treatment plant is that it cannot be technically "slowed down."
+The biological treatment process either happens or it doesn't.
 All wastewater treatment processes depend heavily on the activity of the biomass.

 Starting up the system can be done in various ways, some of which may prove difficult due to insufficient waste feeding, such as after a ship's dry dock.
 Here we introduce the traditional method for maintaining ship wastewater treatment systems, as well as SmartPipe's advanced and eco-friendly solution.